The land home to ancient history, pizza, beautiful beaches and first world public transportation.

 I’ve written an in-depth 9-step process blog post, but the main tool in my cheap flight arsenal is Skyscanner’s “Everywhere” tool.

 All you need to do is enter your departing destination as “South Africa” and your arrival destination as “Everywhere”.

 The search engine will then find the cheapest flights departing from South Africa.
 It’s an easy way to see what deals are flying around and which European destination will be the most affordable entry point.

 When is The Best Time to Travel to Europe on a Budget?

-The cheapest time to visit Europe is during its low season.
+The best time to visit Europe on a budget is during its low season.
 From November to March, you’ll find low hotel rates, cheap flights and far fewer people hogging the best sites.
 It’s the perfect trifecta if you want to stretch your money as much as possible while travelling Europe on a budget.